-“No-Thing” examines the prevalence of authoritative domestic practices embedded in our collective unconscious that guides behavior towards our personal possessions.
+No-Thing examines the prevalence of authoritative domestic practices embedded in our collective unconscious that guides behavior towards our personal possessions.
 Some of these works are composed of a seemingly ordinary construction that relies on the user’s autonomous self for meaning through postulated use.
 The title alludes to a state of egalitarian “in-betweenness,” a term defined by R.D.
 Laing in The Politics of Experience—a reference to their makers’ non-dogmatic approach to object creation.

 “It is through objects like the ones in the exhibition that the space necessary for the construction of a new self in society can emerge.
 Not a utopian, idealized self, but an ambiguous figure, uncertain of its destiny; as uncertain as these aporetic furniture works.
-Within this framework, where the objects truly emerge through affect, one is urged to take not solely a passive but an active role,” says Juan Mosqueda.
+Within this framework, where the objects truly emerge through affect, one is urged to take not solely a passive but an active role,” says Juan García Mosqueda.

-Presented in tandem with Friedman Benda’s ground floor gallery exhibition of important examples of architect designed furniture spanning the 20th century, “Inside the Walls: Architects Design,” curated by Mark McDonald.
-Featuring works by Frank Lloyd Wright and Marcel Breuer that strive for rationalization and demonstrate attempt to assert control over one’s creations, “Inside the Walls” serves as a corollary to the subjective user experience theme of “No-Thing.”
+Presented in tandem with Friedman Benda’s ground floor gallery exhibition, Inside the Walls: Architects Design, a survey of important examples of architect designed furniture spanning the 20th century, curated by Mark McDonald.
+Featuring works by Frank Lloyd Wright and Marcel Breuer that strive for rationalization and demonstrate attempt to assert control over one’s creations, Inside the Walls serves as a corollary to the subjective user experience theme of No-Thing.